 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the S-E Typ 006 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the S-E Typ 006 was succeeded by the Leica S Typ 007.
+Both the S-E Typ 006 and the K-3 II have been discontinued, but can regularly be found used on ebay.
+The S-E Typ 006 was replaced by the Leica S Typ 007, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Pentax websites.

 So how do things add up?
 Which of the two cameras – the Leica S-E Typ 006 or the Pentax K-3 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Leica S-E (Typ 006):

 - More detail: Offers more megapixels (37.5 vs 24.1MP) with a 25% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.